Policies

 Library material is available for use by all library patrons.
 To make the collection accessible to all, please return materials on time and in the same condition as when you received them.
 Marking on or folding pages is considered damaging to library materials.

 Damaged or lost materials may be subject to fines.
-For more information, see the UW Madison Campus Libraries policy on Lost or Mutilated Items.
+For more information, see the UW Madison Campus Libraries policy on Lost or Damaged Items.

 Noise and Other Distractions Policy